 Philip Lewis – Register of interests form

 Sonita currently holds a number of non-executive posts, including the Archant Media Group, the British Board of Film Classification and the BBC Trust.

 Her previous board experience included work with the London Skills and Employment Board and Chair of the Radio Sector Skills Council.
 Sonita was also a Non-Executive Director of the Department for Culture, Media and Sport at the time London’s bid for the 2012 Games was being put together.
 She was brought up in east London and has chosen it as her professional base since.

 Sonita won the Carlton Multicultural Achievement Award for TV and Radio in 2002 and is a Fellow of The Royal Society of the Arts and the Radio Academy.
 She was awarded an OBE for services to broadcasting in November 2003.
 She founded and launched the educational careers company, the Yes Programme in 2013 and the radio company Somethin’ Else which she ran as Chief Executive from 1991 until 2009, when she joined the Board and served as a Non-Executive Director until 2011.

 Sonita Alleyne – Register of interests form

 Nick is Chief Executive of the London Marathon and one of the country’s leading events experts.
-A consultant at law firm Kerman & Co LLP, he is Chairman of Sport England and a Board Member of UK Sport.
+A consultant at law firm Kerman & Co LLP, he is Chairman of Sport England, a Board Member of UK Sport and a Trustee of the Wimbledon Foundation, a registered charity.
 Nick is a former Vice Chairman of Wigan Athletic.